TailorXxX/FinalProject/README.md

+Croitoru Costin - Final project

+This project was realized using React + Vite, Material UI, Sanity.io, Clerk, and other libraries.

+In order to start the project please proceed the followings:

+    * In your terminal: cd FinalProject npm install npm run dev ctrl + click on localhost link.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.